Clownacy/Cave-Story-Mod-Loader/bin/mods/alternate_music/readme.txt

 If you want to make your own soundtrack, here are the formats the mod supports:

-The first format is the one used by the WiiWare soundtrack, where each song gets one Ogg file that repeats in its entirety.
+The first format is the one used by the WiiWare soundtrack, where each song gets one file that repeats in its entirety.

-The second is the format used by the Cave Story 3D soundtrack - each song gets two files:
-'[song name]_intro.ogg' and '[song name]_loop.ogg'.
+The second one only applies to Ogg Vorbis and FLAC files, and is the format used by the Cave Story 3D soundtrack - each song gets two files: '[song name]_intro.ogg' and '[song name]_loop.ogg'.
 As you can imagine, when a song starts playing, it plays the intro file first, then when it ends, it continues onto the loop file.
 When the loop file ends, it loops back to itself, meaning the intro never gets played again.
 This allows for more complex music.